 …Murat was staring at Perihan now, so different from the one in the ill-fitting nursing uniform he had known.
 Dressed in a full-skirt and a tight-fitting white blouse, this one had a tiny waist that he was certain his hands could encircle easily.
 A slender neck rose from the open collar she was nervously trying to button.
 He smiled.
 That simple act attracted more attention than if she had left it alone.

 About House of Daughters

 Engin Inel Holmstrom’s second novel, House of Daughters, is a delightful adaptation of Jane Austen’s Pride and Prejudice to 1920s Turkey.
 The Ottoman Empire is dying.
 Istanbul is occupied by the British.
 But all Emin Efendi can think of is marrying off his five daughters to secure their places and fortunes.

 While working as a nurse, Emin Efendi’s favorite daughter Perihan meets a dashing, wounded Turkish officer, Major Murat.
 They’re attracted to each other, but Murat’s pride in his family’s social status prejudices their blossoming love.

 In this retelling, Jane Austen’s beloved characters are taken out of the drawing room and their tale is told within the historical context of the Turkish fight for independence, birth of its new nation, and greater opportunities for women.
 House of Daughters should appeal to Austen’s readers as well as all those who enjoy reading novels with strong female characters.

 About the Author

-April is generously offering three ebook versions of Mr. Darcy’s Debt.
-To enter, please leave a comment with your email address.
-This giveaway will close on Sunday, March 5, 2017.
+I have 3 ebook copies of House of Daughters to offer to my readers, courtesy of the publicist at Lavidge.
+This giveaway is open internationally.
+To enter, please leave a comment with your email address and tell me what most intrigues you about the book.
+This giveaway will close on Sunday, April 30, 2017.
 The winners will be chosen randomly and announced in the comments section of this post.
 Good luck!